 Perhaps an answer might lie in the story itself.
 According to Stranges, Eisenhower reluctantly rejected the Venusians offer to help humanity because the economy and military power were more important.
 Yet, it was also Ike who warned against the military industrial complex and stated that every dollar spent on the military meant that one less child would be fed.

 If Stranges was right, perhaps Val influenced Eisenhower, although the real question might be whether Val influenced Stranges.
 Did Frank change after he began writing about Thor?

 It gets complicated.
 Stranges wrote that the Venusians had never fallen from sin.
 Thor’s idealized world, then, was far different than humanity’s struggles against darkness.
-Perhaps the difference meant that Stranges never had to reconcile how anticommunism fit into Val Thor’s message.
+Perhaps the difference meant that Stranges never had to reconcile how anticommunism — with all that it meant at the time — fit into Val Thor’s message.

 For many years, fear of communism dominated much of religion and politics.
 It was a time when even George Adamski attracted the attention of the FBI because the message of the Space People could have been mistaken for communism.
 Those who believed in the utopian messages from Venus, however, were looking for an answer outside a political framework.
 Stranges sought to provide that.

 I am not aware of any pamphlets produced by Stranges subsequent to his reporting on Val that that focused on communism.
 The danger confronted by Val was instead found in the Pentagon.
 It is an interesting switch.